the-isf-academy/new-making-with-code/content/cs10/unit00/project_backend/_index.md

     - I can consider the components of my project before coding
     - I can manage my time well and complete the project by the deadline
     - I can update my process journal on an ongoing basis to organize by thoughts for the next work day
+    - I can define an appropriate Minimum Viable Product (MVP)
 - I can develop my project iteratively over time
     - I can track the development of my project by successfully committing to Github a minimum of each class work day
     - I can write descriptive commit messages that accurately describe the changes made
     - I can systematically break down my project into smaller chunks
-- I can write model architecture
+- I can independently write model architecture
   - I can use Banjo to effectively build a model with necessary features
   - I can write field with appropriate data types
-  - I can write methods to simplify code
+  - I can write abstract methods to simplify code
-  - I can write a model with multiple uses in mind
-- I use write API architecture
+- I use independently write API architecture
   - I can appropriately use GET and POST requests
   - I can write endpoints with user experience in mind
   - I can appropratiely filter the database and return descriptive and accurate JSON
   - I can incorporate error handling with appropraite JSON messaging
-- I can write backend code with readability in mind
+- I can independently write backend code with readability in mind
   - I can use descriptive names for models, fields, methods, routes, variables, and payload
   - I can write descriptive comments
 - I can document my API in the `README.md`